Grahp/Website/pages/7dee7daa-d8ba-4f93-bf99-bae790e139b3.md

        (let [[pid bs] (<varint encoded-pk)]
          ;; ofc I'll move this out to something other than a switch statement, but you get the idea :p (case [@client-state pid]
-           ;; Also need to transition the state here [:handshaking 0x00] (let [x (<< [:protocol-version <varint :server-address <string
+           [:handshaking 0x00] (let [x (<< [:protocol-version <varint :server-address <string
                                             :server-port <ushort